- Common reasons for selling a business

 Changes to health can be another big motivator to sell a business.
 Oftentimes, business owners get to an age where they can’t handle the physical labor anymore.
 If there’s no one capable of picking up the slack, the business could be negatively affected.
 This may prompt them to start looking for someone to buy the company.

 At Acquira, we’ve encountered many sellers who are looking for a change for a variety of reasons.
-We work hard to connect the right buyers with these sellers in order to ease the transition and make sure everyone comes out a winner.
+We work hard to connect the right buyers with these sellers to ease the transition and make sure everyone comes out a winner.

 If any of the above sounds like you, reach out to us and we’ll connect you with a qualified and capable buyer who will be sure to maintain your legacy.